braintree/braintree_ios/README.md

 # Braintree v.zero SDK for iOS

+:construction: :construction: :construction:

+**This is the Apple Pay pre-release.** This branch is a preview of how to use Apple Pay via v.zero.
+The API and behavior on this branch may change.
+Braintree Apple Pay support is coming soon.

+--

 Welcome to Braintree's v.zero SDK for iOS.
 This CocoaPod will help you accept card, PayPal, and Venmo payments in your iOS app.

 ![Screenshot of v.zero](screenshot.png)